 A strong immune system can deal with cancer cells well and it destroys them; however, sometimes it needs help.
 PENOXAL stimulates the immune system and it helps to optimise its activity, which manifests effectively enough to fight cancer cells.
 The product may be taken during radiotherapy and chemotherapy as it helps to overcome some of its adverse effects.
 Moreover, it improves the function of digestive tract, liver, kidneys and other organs that are under a great stress during cancer treatments; in this way it enhances a healthy body functioning and an overall well-being.
 M.D.
 Anna Galambos, Pharm.Dr.
 Thomas Arndt and other doctors confirm in their statements about Penoxal that it is suitable food supplement to complement cancer treatments.
 Find out more about Penoxal users experience HERE.

-The most common benign tumours are fibroids, and of malignant tumours they are uterine carcinomas.
+The most common benign tumors are fibroids, and of malignant tumors they are uterine carcinomas.
 Most uterine cancers are caused by changes to uterine mucosa, i.e. endometrium.
 The stimulation of its growth, and precipitous cell multiplication and division, which may induce cancerous changes, is dependent primarily on oestrogen; thus it may be anticipated that the hormone affects the growth of carcinoma itself (i.e. hormone-dependent cancer).

 Prevention focuses on healthy lifestyle with adequate exercise, avoiding the effects of external oestrogens, having a strong immune system, and regular gynaecological health checks even after the menopause enabling to detect any signs on time.